 QUEENS, N.Y. – We are reading the AIA history of New York City architecture and we spy a forgotten name.
 Russ Togs.
 The guide mentions the Russ Togs Manufacturing and Distribution Center at 27-09 49th Ave. at the SE corner of 27th Street.
-The building and its sign were icons, and were engineered by Robert E. Levien and constructed in 1965.
+The building (more particularly its sign) were icons, and were engineered by Robert E. Levien and constructed in 1965.

 Wrote the guide: “A bulky brutal brick box which reaches for the top of the nearby high-level approach of the Long Island Expressway.
 As a result, its roof becomes the obvious place for an immense neon sign on a delicate latticework of angle iron supports. “

-Russ Togs also made Christie Brinkley sportswear and bathing suits; Brinkley inked a deal with her in 1983.
-In 1992, Liz Claiborne bought the brands and some assets, including Crazy Horse, Villager, Red Horse and the namesake Russ Togs brand.
+Russ Togs also made Christie Brinkley sportswear and bathing suits; Brinkley inked a deal with the brand in 1983.
+In 1992, Liz Claiborne bought the brands and some assets, including Crazy Horse, Red Horse and the namesake Russ Togs brand.

 The Russ Togs brand was eventually abandoned, then re-registered, and is now abandoned.

 Goods and Services (ABANDONED) IC 025.
 US 039.
 G & S: apparel; namely, footwear, head wear, shirts, pants, shorts, dresses, sweaters, vests, suits, coats and jumpers Abandonment Date March 23, 1995

 Someone named Erin O’Keeffe applied for the mark in 2004, but abandoned it Nov.
 3, 2005.